You are here

 New Product Licensing Process

-The eBox and Ranking Survey are open only to member institutions.
+The eBox and Ranking Survey are open only to member organizations.
 Vendors wishing to have their products licensed by eHLbc should follow these steps:

-- solicit interest in the product from among member institutions
+- solicit interest in the product from among member organizations

 - then ask the members to consider nominating the product for consideration in the eBox.